-This report details the preliminary riparian habitat mitigation plan prepared for Dawson's Ridge Density Transfer Subdivision project by The Resource Company, Inc. (TRC).
+This report details a revised preliminary riparian habitat mitigation plan prepared for Dawson's Ridge Density Transfer Subdivision project by The Resource Company, Inc. (TRC).
 The project is located at or near 4626 NW McIntosh Road, Camas, Washington (Fig. 1).
 The Applicant (McIntosh Ridge PRD, LLC) is proposing single family detached housing within the project area.
 The proposed development plan provides residences, open space, trail, and access and utility improvements in a uniquely designed master-planned setting that preserves unique natural elements within and adjacent to the project (Figs. 2 & 3).
 This plan addresses the proposed encroachment into a riparian habitat buffer for the construction of a sidewalk on the west side of the existing cul-de-sac and access road, for a stormwater outfall, landscaping at the entrance, providing area for Lot 39, and the installation of a portion of the stormwater pipeline.
 These encroachments are regulated under the Camas Critical Areas Ordinance (CCAO), Camas Municipal Code (CMC) 16.61 (Fish and Wildlife Habitat Conservation Areas).
+This revision addresses the tree removal within wetland and habitat buffers and compensation for the removal of those trees as regulated under CMC 16.51.125 (Vegetation Removal Permit).